Online Semiparametric Regression via Sequential Monte Carlo: Introduction

 Sequential Monte Carlo methodology of the type used here originates with Kong \textit{et al.} (1994).
 Lie \myand Chen (1998) applied the approach to dynamical systems and introduced the \emph{sequential Monte Carlo} idiom.
 Other key early contributions include Gilks \myand Berzuini (2001) and Pitt \myand Shephard (1999).
 A general theoretical framework for sequential Monte Carlo was devised by Del Moral \textit{et al.} (2006).
 A comprehensive and contemporary overview of sequential Monte Carlo is provided by Chopin \myand Papaspiliopoulos (2020).

-Section \ref{sec:prelimInfra} lays down some preliminary infrastructure that is intrinsic to the sequential Monte Carlo approach to real-time semiparametric regression.
+Section \ref{sec:prelimInfra} lays down some preliminary infrastructure that is intrinsic to the sequential Monte Carlo approach to online semiparametric regression.
 In Section \ref{sec:GaussResp} we treat Gaussian response models, starting with multiple linear regression.
 For this special case the new methodology is relatively simple and the essence of the general approach can be elucidated in a reasonably concise manner.
 Section \ref{sec:generResp} then tackles the more challenging non-Gaussian response situation.
 In Section \ref{sec:illus} we present some illustrations of that demonstrate good inferential accuracy of online sequential Monte Carlo and contrast it with the patchy performance of online mean field variational Bayes.
+Some concluding remarks are made in Section \ref{sec:conclud}.